 Takeda's exposure to the risk of changes in foreign exchange rates primarily relates to its operations (when revenue or expense is denominated in a foreign currency) and Takeda's net investments in foreign subsidiaries.
 Takeda manages foreign currency risks in a centralized manner using derivative financial instruments.
 Takeda's policy does not permit the use of speculative foreign currency financial instruments or derivatives.

-Takeda uses forward exchange contracts, currency swaps, and currency options to hedge individually significant foreign currency transactions.
-Takeda has also designated loans and bonds denominated in the US dollar and Euro and certain forward exchange contracts as hedging instruments of net investments in foreign operations.
+Takeda uses forward exchange contracts, cross currency interest rate swaps, currency options to hedge individually significant foreign currency transactions.
+Takeda has also designated bonds and loans denominated in the US dollar and Euro and certain forward exchange contracts as hedging instruments of net investments in foreign operations.